VETERINARY MEDICINE

 Accidental exposure to TREXONIL will have no serious adverse effects in humans.

-KNOWN SYPTOMS OF OVERDOSAGE AND PARTICULARS OF ITS TREATMENT
+KNOWN SYMPTOMS OF OVERDOSAGE AND PARTICULARS OF ITS TREATMENT

 No published data exists on symptoms of TREXONIL toxicity in wildlife animals.
 Emesis has been reported following high doses of naltrexone in domestic species.
 Treatment is symptomatic and supportive.